ABQFilmTour/abqfilmtour.github.io/docs/UsageInstructions.md

 *Note* - As this phase of development all locations are immediately approved, but traffic is still monitored.

-If a production filmed in Albuquerque does not exist in our dataset, please contact us (abqfilmtour@gmail.com).
+If a production filmed in Albuquerque does not exist in our dataset, please [contact us](abqfilmtour@gmail.com).

 ### Sign Out
 Allows the user to sign out of their Google account.
 If the user has not used the application for an extended period of time, the user may be prompted to sign out and sign back in again.
+It is recomended that the user signs out when they are no longer using the application.

 ## Location screen
 When a user clicks on a map pin snippet, they will be taken to the location screen.
 The location screen displays the title of the production, and title of the filming location, a movie poster, a link to IMDB as well as a brief description of the plot summary.
 The user also has the ability to bookmark a location and review and leave comments.
 In future releases, user image uploads will also be available.